 Code of Conduct

-We, the AstorMueller group, are committed to continue the responsibilities in the field of social and environmental compliance for all our actions worldwide.
+We, the AstorMueller AG, are committed to continue the responsibilities in the field of social and environmental compliance for all our actions worldwide.
 We have a responsibility towards the millions of people buying our products or taking part in their production and distribution.

-The intention of the AstorMueller group Code of Conduct is to establish and develop its social and environmental standards with suppliers and subcontractors, and not simply to terminate the business relationship in the case of a non-compliance.
+The intention of the AstorMueller Code of Conduct is to establish and develop its social and environmental standards with suppliers and subcontractors, and not simply to terminate the business relationship in the case of a non-compliance.

-Our general rule is that our suppliers must in all of their activities, follow this AstorMueller group Code of Conduct.
+Our general rule is that our suppliers must in all of their activities, follow this AstorMueller Code of Conduct.
 Should any of the following standards of the AstorMueller group be less demanding than the National Law of any country or territory, the National Law and therefore the higher standard should always be followed.
 In such a case, the suppliers must always inform the AstorMueller group immediately upon receiving this Code.

 Rules or provisions already existing apart from the National Law, and demanding higher standards, will remain unaffected and must be observed.